 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Jeff C. in Oklahoma City:
+Today’s workflow comes from reader Hugh F. in Sandwich, MA:

 How do you use AI?
 Tell us here.